 One of the primary challenges of incorporating AI into urban planning is the reliance on data quality and availability.
 AI systems require massive amounts of data to function properly, and a lack of standardised, accurate, and up-to-date data can impair the performance and reliability of AI algorithms.

-Another challenge is AI-powered urban planning decision-making’s potential bias and ethical implications.
+Another challenge is the potential bias and ethical implications of AI-powered urban planning decision-making.
 If AI algorithms are not properly designed and monitored, they may unintentionally perpetuate existing inequalities, reinforce biases, or fail to recognise marginalised communities.
 Fairness, transparency, and accountability in AI systems are critical for preventing discrimination and promoting inclusive and equitable urban development.

 Lastly, city planners and policymakers may lack the necessary expertise, resources, or organisational support to fully exploit AI technologies and navigate the complexities of data analytics, machine learning, and predictive modelling.
 Overcoming these knowledge gaps and cultivating an innovative and collaborative culture is critical to realising AI’s full potential in urban planning.